tiberiuiancu/ML-on-Knative-Characterization/README.md

 ### Data download

+There are two datasets produced during this research, hosted on Zenodo.
+The first of the two artifacts was used during exploratory data analysis, while the second was collected from the experiments we ran.
+The jupyter notebooks used for analysis rely on these datasets to be downloaded to the right location:

-Download the two dataset files used in data analysis from [Zenodo](https://zenodo.org/record/8104182) and place them in the folder `analysis/data/processed`.
+1. download the two dataset files used in data analysis from [Zenodo](https://zenodo.org/record/8104182) and place them in the folder `analysis/data/processed`.

-Download the two dataset files used in the experiment analysis from [Zenodo](https://zenodo.org/record/8104192) and place them in the folder `experiments/data/processed`.
+2. download the two dataset files used in the experiment analysis from [Zenodo](https://zenodo.org/record/8104192) and place them in the folder `experiments/data/processed`.

 ### How to run